-A faculty or staff member who believes that his or her salary is inappropriately low should discuss the matter with the Chair.
+A faculty or staff member who believes that their salary is inappropriately low should discuss the matter with the Chair.
 The faculty or staff member should provide documentation to support the complaint.

-Faculty members who are not satisfied with the outcome of the discussion with the Chair and wish to pursue the matter may file a more formal salary appeal (see the Office of Academic Affairs Policies and Procedures Handbook, http://oaa.osu.edu/handbook.html).
+Faculty members who are not satisfied with the outcome of the discussion with the Chair and wish to pursue the matter may file a more formal salary appeal (see the Office of Academic Affairs Policies and Procedures Handbook.

-Staff members who are not satisfied with the outcome of the discussion with the Chair and wish to pursue the matter should contact Consulting Services in the Office of Human Resources (www.hr.osu.edu/).
+Staff members who are not satisfied with the outcome of the discussion with the Chair and wish to pursue the matter should contact Employee and Labor Relations in the Office of Human Resources.